kemitchell/square-one-forms/confidentiality-ip.md

 ### Scope of License

-The license allows the company to do anything that would otherwise infringe _Intellectual Property Rights_, and to sublicense others to do so.
+The license allows the company to do anything that would otherwise infringe the _Intellectual Property Rights_ it covers, and to sublicense others to do so.
 The license isn't limited in time or otherwise, and you can't revoke it.

 ### Exclusivity